andyyuyc/andyyuyc.github.io/content/gallery/_index.md

 As for the **[Nikon FM3A](https://en.wikipedia.org/wiki/Nikon_FM3A)**—that's a piece passed down from my grandfather.

-(Fun fact: It once cost about a Shanghai apartment, which proof that my grandfather's love for photography was no joke.)
+(Fun fact: It once cost about an apartment in Shanghai, which proves that my grandfather's love for photography was no joke.)